What you need to know

 Second-year students benefit from the continued stability of campus residential

 life to support their academic and social development.
-Upper-division students gain more independence and experience
+Upper-division students typically gain more independence and experience

 navigating the college environment as they progress through their college

-career, and are therefore better equipped to live off campus than freshmen and
+career, and are therefore better prepared to live off campus than freshmen and

 Studies show that students who live on